tbooth/snakemake-publishing/episodes/05-adding-a-license.md

 # A citation file

 Here we can explain the citation .cff and how to make it, and how to validate it.

+Apparently the .cff file is parsed by WFH and translated to the format needed for RO-Crate, so that's good.